 Our international links

 There are opportunities open to you to study in an institution outside the UK.
-The University has active study abroad relationships with universities such as those in Galway and Vienna.
+The University has active study abroad relationships with universities such as the National University of Ireland, Galway.

 Academic entry requirements